lenduracapital/LenduraCapital/replit.md

 - June 17, 2025.
 Testimonials authenticity improvement:
   * Replaced overly promotional first testimonial with more authentic and believable content
   * Updated Robert Chen's auto shop story to sound more genuine and relatable
+  * Fixed Maria Rodriguez restaurant testimonial by removing fake promotional language like "Loan paid for itself in 1-2 years!"
-  * Removed exaggerated claims and focused on realistic business scenarios
+  * Removed exaggerated claims and focused on realistic business scenarios across testimonials
 ```

 ## User Preferences